 - CAS BB 592*

 *Two semesters of 4-credit graduate research are required for the MA degree and are conducted in a BMB faculty or outside lab.
 No more than 8 credits of graduate research may be applied to the MA degree.
 CAS BB 592 requires a 10–15 page written research proposal submitted to the program director at the beginning of the second semester of graduate research.
-In addition, CAS BB 592 students are required to participate in the BMB Honors Symposium held at the end of each spring semester.
+In addition, CAS BB 592 students are required to participate in the BMB Undergraduate Research Symposium held at the end of each spring semester.